USC-ACTLab/crazyswarm/README.md

 ## Missing

 * Former crazyswarm_server
-  * Most features are still missing
+  * Data logging
+  * broadcast motion capture full pose information
 * Simulation
 * Scripting layer
-  * very limited feature set
+  * limited feature set
   * No simulation backend, yet
+* Chooser.py
+  * No support for flashing firmware
+  * Might only work with `--symlink-install`
+  * TODO: should be replaced by a tool that connects to the server instead

 ## Building and Running